olesiaMartushkanova/testcafe-automation-course/README.md

 ### Run Tests

-There are several qways to run the tests:
+There are several ways to run the tests:

 1. Using TestCafe Test Runner in VS Code